 Have you got endless demands tugging at you from all directions?
 Does your life seem to be spinning out of control?
-It’s easy to feel overwhelmed and stressed out when you can’t ever seem to catch up.
+It’s easy to get overwhelmed by feelings of stress when you can’t ever seem to catch up.

-Do you think bringing your life into balance would require a major life change?
+Do you think bringing your level of stress under control would require a major life change?
 It may not be as difficult as what you imagine.
 Did you realize that, regardless of your circumstances, a true sense of balance actually comes from within you, not from your surroundings?

 3 Ways to reduce feelings of stress